2023 NCAA DIII Men’s Indoor Track & Field Rating Index – Week 1

-NEW ORLEANS – We dotted our i’s and crossed our t’s.
+NEW ORLEANS – We’ve dotted our i’s and crossed our t’s.

-Here is the first installment of the NCAA Division III Men’s Indoor Track & Field National Rating Index, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-No marks from previous seasons have been used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.
+Here is the first installment of the NCAA Division III Men’s Indoor Track & Field National TFRI, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used, which means this objective list is compiled solely of current qualifying marks from the 2023 indoor track & field season.

 NCAA Division III — Men's Indoor Track & Field

 This Week's National Top Five

 UW-Oshkosh tops the National TFRI in Week 1 and justifiably so.
 The Titans own 11 national top-10 efforts this year, including Jonathan Wilburn’s national-leading effort of 15.15m (49-8½) in the triple jump.
 Wilburn is one of six top-5 athletes for UW-Oshkosh.

 Loras is ranked second to begin the season.
 Mike Jasa is the only national leader for the Duhawks with his 1:48.78c effort in the 800 meters, but six other athletes combine for seven more national top-10 marks.
 Carter Oberfoell is right behind Jasa in the 800m at 1:50.40c.